Cross Church buys gym next to its Fayetteville worship center for $16 million

-FAYETTEVILLE -- Cross Church has purchased a gym next to its campus near Wedington Drive to likely use as a college ministry.
+FAYETTEVILLE -- Cross Church has purchased a gym next to its campus near Wedington Drive in Fayetteville to likely use as a college ministry.

-The sale price is listed on Washington County property records online as $16 million.
+The sale price is listed in Washington County property records online as $16 million.

 The church, originally founded as First Baptist Church in Springdale, has three campuses in Northwest Arkansas: Springdale, Rogers and Fayetteville.
 It changed its name to Cross Church in 2010, according to its website.
 It has thousands of members and focuses on mission work across the globe.
 The 57,500-square-foot Fayetteville location at 2801 W. McMillan Drive opened in 2016.